 A Registered Landscape Architect may only stamp and sign plans and documents that he or she prepared or that were prepared by someone working under the direct supervision and responsible charge of the Registered Landscape Architect.

 After stamping, the Registered Landscape Architect must sign across the stamp between the registration number and registrant name.
+The current registration expiration date must also be noted either near the signature or directly under the stamp.

 Use of the stamp without signature is acceptable on preliminary plans, documents, or other drafts prepared for review but not for construction purposes.